 - The Final Design Phase of EMU systems continues.
 Major systems have frozen their designs to commence prototype testing and series production.
-Software intensive systems (e.g., Monitoring and Diagnostic, Train Control and Passenger Information Systems) are scheduled to be complete in late 2019.
-Truck Assembly (bogie) is scheduled for an October 2018 completion of final design. - The first two carshells arrived in Stadler's Salt Lake City Facility.
-These empty, but painted shells are the first two cab cars for Trainset 1. - Stadler's new railcar manufacturing facility construction continues on schedule.
-The 'Displacement Hall' portion of the facility is nearly complete and will be used to offload car shells. - This Displacement Hall is planned to be used for three months of initial car assembly activities until additional portions of new facility come online. - Progress continues for Stadler to engage Wabtec as the onboard PTC supplier.
-Change Order technical and commercial discussions are ongoing between PCEP and Stadler.
-Delay mitigation measures include possible use of Wabtec units being furnished by Wabtec to Caltrain diesel fleet. - 'Sequencing' workaround discussions are ongoing to address the current gap between EMU initial delivery and availability of electrification for EMU testing.
-Alternate EMU engineering test locations are being considered. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor, Safety, Quality Assurance, and PCEP Program Scheduling. - The PCEP team continues to address systemwide interface issues involving the emerging EMU design, existing Caltrain wayside infrastructure, Electrification Project designs and the Caltrain PTC program. - Caltrain and FRA representatives discussed several aspects of the EMUs and FRA compliance.
+Car Interior designs are finalized.
+Software intensive systems (e.g., Monitoring and Diagnostic, Train Control and Passenger Information Systems) scheduled to be complete in late 2019. - First three carshells (Cab Cars and Toilet Car) are in Stadler's Salt Lake City facility undergoing painting repairs from shipment damage, fitting of interior and underfloor and interior bracketry, thermal insulation installation, and cable duct installation. - The three remaining carshells for Trainset 1 are in transit to Salt Lake City. - Other Salt Lake City facility activities include manufacturing of electric cable harnesses and electric panel subassemblies. - Stadler's new railcar manufacturing facility construction is on schedule and consistent to support EMU manufacturing activities. - PTC technical and commercial discussions are progressing and the no-cost change order to implement Interoperable Electronic Train Management System (I-ETMS) is in development. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA PMOC, Safety, QA, and PCEP Program Scheduling. - The PCEP team continues to address systemwide interface issues involving the emerging EMU design, existing Caltrain wayside infrastructure, Electrification Project designs and the Caltrain PTC Program. - Caltrain and FRA representatives discussed several aspects of the EMUs and FRA compliance.
 Caltrain is currently evaluating options and possible impacts.